Skip to main content

 tip

-In scatter alignment mode, not every character is spread out; it is done by word units.
-In Chinese, the unit is one character; in English, the unit is one space.
+In scatter alignment mode, not every character is scattered individually; instead, it is done by words.
+In Chinese, the word unit is a single character, and in English, it is a space.

-As shown in the above image, the input text "你好!
-Hello, World!" is split into:
+For example, the input text "你好!
+Hello, World!" would be split into:

 • ["你", "好", "!", "Hello,", "World!"]

-After ignoring spaces, they are then aligned scatteredly.
+After ignoring the spaces, it is then scattered.

-Also, when the input text can only be split into one word, Chinese word scatter alignment equates to center alignment, and English words are split into characters before being scatteredly aligned.
+Also, when the input text can only be split into one word, scatter alignment for Chinese words is equivalent to center alignment, while English words will be split into individual characters and then scattered.

 def split_text(text: str):